rdooley2/Homelab/Shuffle&Slack.md

 <br />
 <br />
 <br />
-Inside of Splunk Enterprise, I navigated to my alerts and edited the File Change Alert.
-Additionally, I had already come in and disabled all of the alerts beforehand, with the intention of enabling them once everything was set up correctly:<br/><br />
+Inside Splunk Enterprise, I navigated to my alerts and edited the File Change Alert.
+Additionally, I had already come in and disabled all of the alerts beforehand, to enable them once everything was set up correctly:<br/><br />
 <img src="https://i.imgur.com/xV99bU5.png" alt="Homelab Steps">
 <br />
 <br />
 <br />
-Once viewing the alert settings, I first enabled throttling.
+Once I viewed the alert settings, I first enabled throttling.
 This prevents overwhelming the Shuffle server and getting rate-limited in the case that there is an event spike.
 Secondly, I added a webhook under the actions section and pasted in the URL from before.
 This link tells Splunk to send the alert JSON to Shuffle so that it can automate a response using the data:<br/><br />
 <img src="https://i.imgur.com/ddF41ip.png" alt="Homelab Steps">
 <br />
 <br />
 <br />
-Next I went into Slack and created a new account.
+Next, I went into Slack and created a new account.
 After doing so, I created a new workspace.
-This would help to simulate a work enviornment chat:<br/><br />
+This would help to simulate a work environment chat:<br/><br />
 <img src="https://i.imgur.com/H8sbR84.png" alt="Homelab Steps">
 <br />
 <br />